is a 2D, side-scrolling, Platform Game

 - Big Bad: Master Cain

 - Boss-Only Level: Applies to most of the bosses.
-The Enforcer is an exception.
+The Enforcer, the last boss of Episode 2, is an exception.

 - Bound and Gagged: The Hostages in the 2nd and 3rd games (except for Commander Keen)